jojje/PageCollect/README.md

 An extraction _function_ for the _next_ link was used as CSS selector expressions are unable to look at the content of nodes, needed at Amazon to find the Next link.

-Most often thought, you can find navigation links by being crafty with CSS and making assumptions about the page structure.
+Most often though, you can find navigation links by being crafty with CSS and making assumptions about the page structure.
 In this example we _could_ however have used a CSS search expression to reduce the typing needed even more, by assuming the _next_ navigation link was the last list item in the pager container, and some class would be different for the next-link on the last page.

 ````javascript